-This policy protects against common third-party risks, such as visitor injuries at a construction site.
+A commercial general liability policy protects against basic third-party risks, such as a visitor injury at a construction site.
 It's often required by commercial leases and client contracts.

-Workers’ comp is required in almost every state for project management businesses that have employees.
+Most states require workers’ comp for businesses of any size in the construction industry.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy helps construction project managers recover from data breaches and cyberattacks.
 It's strongly recommended for any small business that handles sensitive information.